kaitlynhop/MechaCar_Statistical_Analysis/README.md

 <br>![Image link](/Images/lot_summary.png)
 <br>Image 4 shows the summary of statistical values for PSI values grouped by manufacturing lot.

-### Findings
+### Results
 4. The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
  - For all vehicles accross the lots, the variance equals 62.3 which does meet the specifications.
 However, the vehicles from lot 3 show a variance eqaul 170.3.
-This indicates outliers that maybe caused by manufacturing errors in this lot.
+This indicates outliers that may be caused by manufacturing errors in this lot.

 ## T-Tests on Suspension Coils
-### Summary
-To compare the lots mean, t-test statistical test were ran for the total cars and for each lot.
+To compare the PSI values accross the lots, t-test statistical tests were ran for the total cars in dataset and subset by each lot using one-sample t-tests.
+The population mean was recorded as 1500 PSI and p-values were observed using a significance level of 0.05.
+Our null hypothesis for each tests states that true mean of the samples do not statiscally differ from the population mean.
+Our alternative hypothesis states that there is a difference between the means of the sample and population.
 <br>
 <br>**Image 5.
 All Lots vs Total T-Test**
 <br>![Image link](/Images/t.test_all.png)